 Just because you get programmable model, it does not always mean that the appliance will work better than its more basic counterparts.
 Excluding the timer-option, there are more features to consider as follows:

 - Handle: most (if not all) slow cookers have handles of some sort.
-The best slow cooker, however, has sturdy handle made of durable heat-resistant materials.
+The top slow cooker, however, has sturdy handle made of durable heat-resistant materials.
 Regardless of the heat generated inside the cooker, the handle must remain cool to the touch for better safety and comfort.

-- Inserts or pots: some best slow cookers have ceramic pots, while others have metal ones.
+- Inserts or pots: some slow cookers have ceramic pots, while others have metal ones.
 Certain models feature metal pots which rest on top of heating base (similar to hot plate).
-Safe nonstick coating or even stainless steel materials are best because they are safe to use in microwave, oven, or on stovetop.
+Safe nonstick coating or even stainless steel materials are good because they are safe to use in microwave, oven, or on stovetop.

 - Lids: while slow cookers can perform without constant monitoring, it is always good to have a glass lid to take a glance at the ingredients being cooked inside the pot.
 Please put in mind that some ingredients require you to check the texture or degree of doneness for perfect taste.
 A locking lid also helps prevent spilling when you have to carry the cooker away, for example during travel or picnic.

 - Capacity: one of the most important features is capacity.
-Although the best slow cooker is not always the biggest, capacity is huge selling point.
+Although the top slow cooker is not always the biggest, capacity is huge selling point.
 Capacity starts from 1.5-quart to more than 8-quart; however, it is recommended to NOT fill the pot to its full capacity to prevent spillovers and over/undercooking issues.
 As a rule of thumb, a slow cooker of 6-quart capacity is ideal for a family of four.

 - Temperature probes: the best slow cooker features temperature probe.
 It is the only way to accurately measure the exact temperature of the ingredient and set the desired temperature in accordance to your personal preference.
 A temperature probe is often used when cooking meat such as poultry or beef in order to achieve perfect degree of tenderness.